LGBTQ rights in Serbia: Recognition of same-sex relationships

-While same-sex couples have never been recognized by law, the new Serbian Constitution adopted in November 2006, explicitly defines marriage as being between a man and a woman (Article 62).
+While same-sex couples have never been recognized by law, the new Serbian Constitution adopted in November 2006 effectively bans same-sex marriage: Article 62 provides that marriage is entered into based on the free consent of a man and a woman.
 However, other forms of recognition, such as civil unions or domestic partnerships, are not explicitly mentioned nor prohibited.

 In June 2019, plans were announced to legalise domestic partnerships between same-sex couples by amending the Civil Code.
 Same-sex couples would be able to enjoy several legal rights, including joint property and alimony.
 They would not be granted inheritance or adoption rights, nor undergo surrogacy arrangements.
-The legislation remains pending.
 In July 2019, a lesbian couple, Jelena Dubović and Sunčica Kopunović, from the northern city of Novi Sad, attempted to register a civil partnership at the municipal registrar's office, but were turned away.
 They filed a lawsuit, though legal experts believe it is unlikely that they will win the case.

-In November 2020, Minister for Human and Minority Rights and Social Dialogue Gordana Čomić announced that the Law on same-sex partnerships will be in parliament in the first half of 2021.
-The draft law was presented for public consultation in February 2021 but was rejected by the Serbian parliament.
+In November 2020, Minister for Human and Minority Rights and Social Dialogue Gordana Čomić announced that the Law on same-sex partnerships would be in parliament in the first half of 2021.
+The draft law was presented for public consultation in February 2021.
+In May 2021, however, President Aleksandar Vučić stated that he would not sign the bill, claiming it was unconstitutional, and the legislation subsequently stalled without ever being put to a parliamentary vote.
+In August 2023, Vučić reaffirmed that he would not sign any same-sex unions law during his term.

+In September 2024, opposition members of the Green–Left Front submitted a new Draft Law on Civil Partnership to the National Assembly, covering rights such as maintenance, inheritance and health and social insurance; as of 2026 it had not been scheduled for a vote.
+The matter is also affected by the 2023 European Court of Human Rights Grand Chamber ruling in Fedotova and Others v.
+Russia, which held that Council of Europe member states (including Serbia) have a positive obligation to provide some form of legal recognition for same-sex couples.

 Adoption and parenting

 Same-sex couples cannot legally adopt.
 In early 2019, the Serbian Ministry of Health imposed a ban on those with a "history of homosexual relations during the last five years" from donating reproductive cells for artificial insemination or in vitro fertilisation.

-On 23 April 2021, the Ministry of Health deleted the provision which determines the donor of reproductive cells for artificial insemination or in vitro fertilisation cannot be a person with a "history" of homosexual relations.
+The Ministry of Health removed the provision on 23 April 2021.